THE WHISTLE STOP CANTEEN

 5 Stars - "If you like historical fiction then this should definitely be added to your wish list!"

-Long-Listed for the CLUE International Book Awards for Suspense & Thriller Fiction by Chanticleer Book Review
+NEW: Short-Listed for the CLUE International Book Awards for Suspense & Thriller Fiction by Chanticleer Book Review

 NEW: Short-Listed for the CHATELAINE International Book Awards for Romantic Fiction International by Chanticleer Book Review